 According to Adams, it's better to avoid relying on "jargon" and case law "that attempts to make sense of it," and simply say, "indemnify against any losses and liabilities," and deal with defending non-party claims in separate provisions.

-Similarly, Canadian and U.S. courts have interpreted the phrase, thinks "makes sense."
-But in the 1994 British Columbia Supreme Court decision in Atmospheric Diving Systems Inc. v.
-International Hard Suits the border, courts have held that all efforts mean "reasonable efforts," an approach Adams
+Similarly, Canadian and U.S. courts have interpreted the phrase, "best efforts," differently.
+South of the border, courts have held that all efforts mean "reasonable efforts," an approach Adams thinks "makes sense."